Goals and Objectives

-The specific goals and objectives of the Master of Education program are to provide students with opportunities to become “confident, caring, and reflective educators” by
+The specific goals and objectives of the Specialist of Education program are to provide students with opportunities to become “confident, caring, and reflective educators” by

-General Admissions Requirements for the Master of Education
+General Admissions Requirements for the Specialist in Education

-1. meet the university’s general requirement for graduate admission.
-The application must be submitted prior registering for classes and before the deadline established by the graduate admission office.
+- meet the university’s general requirement for graduate admission.
+The application must be submitted prior to registering for classes and before the deadline established by the graduate admission office.

-4. hold a current teacher’s license (Mild and Moderate Disabilities, K-12, endorsement 221) with no pending action in any state (if seeking educator license) or comparable license in a related field.
+- hold a current teacher’s license (Mild & Moderate Disabilities K-12, 221 endorsement) with no pending action in any state (if seeking educator license) or comparable license in a related field.
 A copy of this license must be filed in the graduate office.

 In addition to these requirements, the applicant must meet any additional requirements as put forth by the respective graduate degree, licensure, concentration, and/or endorsement programs.

-An applicant for the Master of Education is admitted to regular or nondegree graduate status as follows:
+An applicant for the Specialist in Education is admitted to regular or nondegree graduate status as follows:

-Regular—Regular graduate status will be granted to those students who meet all requirements for admission to the Master of Education degree and are actively pursuing a graduate degree.
+Regular—Regular graduate status will be granted to those students who meet all requirements for admission to the Specialist in Education degree and are actively pursuing a graduate degree.